Plant trend: how to make your own terrarium

 - Potting soil

 - A selection of BabyPLNTS

 - Moss, shells and/or decorative stones

-You can also use our ‘ready to go’ terrarium packages with includes all the essentials!
-We have terrariums in three different sizes in our shop.
+You can also use our ‘ready to go’ terrarium packages which include all the essentials!

 Which houseplants are suitable for a terrarium?

 The best plants are the ones that function well in a moist environment.
 Examples are: